projectchrono/chrono/website/gallery/index.md

 permalink: /gallery/
 ---

-In this page you can see some demo animations showing the main features of Chrono::Engine.
+Demo animations showing the main features of Chrono.

 {% for link in site.data.gallery.main %}
 <div class="media">